This topic provides an overview of how Dimensions CM manages assets, processes, and changes.

-The projects that are typically undertaken can be configured to contain different components of your product that are developed separately by different teams, or different versions of the same component developed in parallel.
+The projects can contain different components of your product that are developed separately by different teams, or different versions of the same component developed in parallel.
 You can use Dimensions CM products to contain portions of your application that are developed independently, and you can structure a product into functional subdivisions called design parts that can be related in a hierarchical structure.

-Products are contained within a base database, and you can have different products within a single database.
-For each of these products, you can have parts of their process models defined differently.
-For example, products could follow different development lifecycles or have different item types.
+Products are contained within a base database, and you can have different products in a single database.

-The following diagram provides an example of the database structure.
+The following diagram displays a sample database structure.

 These are the main components:

 |A basic instance of a Dimensions CM process model.
 The process model defines a collection of rules that govern the development of applications.

 |A major unit of development, and a primary subdivision of the process model.
 The objects that you configure belong to the product in which they are defined.
 Some of the rules in the process model can be set up differently from one product to another.

 |A logical subdivision of a product.
 Design parts can be subdivided into smaller parts that are all related in a hierarchy.
 They form a breakdown of the product into smaller functional components.

 |A file or other type of asset that logically belongs to a design part, such as a source file or a design document.